Phir Subha Hogi: Reception

-Phir Subah Hogi fared successfully at the box office and was the fourth highest-grossing film of the year 1958 behind Madhumati, Chalti Ka Naam Gaadi and Yahudi.
+Phir Subha Hogi fared successfully at the box office and was the fourth highest-grossing film of the year 1958 behind Madhumati, Chalti Ka Naam Gaadi and Yahudi.
 The music composed by Khayyam is considered as "rich and beautiful".
 Songs like "Chin-O-Arab Hamara" and "Woh Subah Kabhi To Aayegi" penned by Sahir Ludhianvi were satirical on the condition of India and the Nehruvian politics.
 "Chin-o-Arab Hamara" was a parody on Iqbal's poem "Tarana-e-Milli".

 Trivia

-Lal Krishna Advani, a senior leader of "Bharatiya Janata Party", many a time in his speeches has talked about watching this movie along with his friend and colleague Atal Bihari Vajpayee.
+Lal Krishna Advani, a senior leader of the BJP, many a time in his speeches, has talked about watching this movie along with his friend and colleague Atal Bihari Vajpayee.
 Advani reminisces that former prime minister Atal Bihari Vajpayee was very fond of watching movies.
 He narrated an incident where in 1958 he and Vajpayee, after facing an electoral defeat in Delhi Municipal Corporation election, straightaway went to watch a movie.

-Advani says that the film turned out to be Phir Subah Hogi.
+Advani says that the film turned out to be Phir Subha Hogi.
 Advani says that after Vajpayee became PM, he told party workers that the title of the movie had turned out to be prophetic and there was finally a dawn.